luigiselmi/silkdeduplication/README.md

 Interlinking of Spatial Data
 ============================

-An example application for the interlinking of spatial data
+An example application for the interlinking of spatial data.
+Implements the requirements in FP-181.

 The purpose of the application is to enable a user to post an RDF data set about locations in the Province of Trento and get the result of the interlinking process against a local data set through a SPARQL endpoint.
 Both data sets,